OfficeDev/teams-toolkit-samples/command-bot-with-sso/README.md

 If you encounter the ngrok page below when sending the `show` command to the bot, please follow the steps to solve this issue.
 ![ngrok auth page](./images/ngrok-authtoken-page.png)
 1. Stop debugging in VS Code.
-1. Sign up an ngrok account in https://dashboard.ngrok.com/signup.
+1. Sign up for an ngrok account at https://dashboard.ngrok.com/signup.
 Copy your personal ngrok authtoken from https://dashboard.ngrok.com/get-started/your-authtoken.
 1. Run `npx ngrok authtoken <your-personal-ngrok-authtoken>` in VS Code terminal.
 1. Start debugging the project again by hitting the `F5` key in VS Code.